wjbonner/PicolPublic/README.md

 Permissions beyond the scope of this license may be available at https://it.cahnrs.wsu.edu.

 # Instructions
-1. Install [MSSQL Express 2017](https://www.microsoft.com/en-us/sql-server/sql-server-editions-express).
+1. Install [MSSQL Express 2017](https://www.microsoft.com/en-us/sql-server/sql-server-editions-express) and [SSMS](https://docs.microsoft.com/en-us/sql/ssms/download-sql-server-management-studio-ssms?view=sql-server-2017).
 Install using a default instance, and with AD authentication enabled (be sure that your local account is given access during setup).
 NOTE:  You can also use an existing database server by specifying specific connection string information in a later step.

 2. Install [Visual Studio Community](https://visualstudio.microsoft.com/downloads/) and include the web development packages during installation.
 NOTE: VS 2019 Community currently has a bug that excludes the "EntityFramework.SqlServerCompact.dll" from "C:\Program Files (x86)\Microsoft Visual Studio\2019\Professional\Common7\IDE" during install.
 You can copy and paste this DLL to the directory from previous versions of VS Community.